VCityTeam/UD-SV/Install.md

    ````
      git clone https://github.com/Oslandia/py3dtiles.git
      pip install ./py3dtiles/ --upgrade
+     deactivate #since you are done with all necessary installation
    ````
    Warning: when doing the `pip install` make sure you are pointing to the `./py3dtiles` local directory as opposed to just `py3dtiles` that will look for some online repository version that won't be correct.